Evan Sayet: Life and career

 Evan was raised in a Jewish family.
 He is the creator and star of "The Right To Laugh – a night of Conservative Comedy," which is a conservative comedy show in America.
 Evan attended the University of Rochester where he majored in Political Science and English Literature.
-He moved to Hollywood to be in the entertainment industry and has spent over twenty-five years writing television shows, screenplays, documentaries and more before seguing into the field of political commentary.
+He moved to Hollywood to be in the entertainment industry and has spent over twenty-five years writing television shows, screenplays, documentaries and more before segueing into the field of political commentary.